 - Wipe the pizza stone gently with a damp cloth if required.
 Then soak it in plain water overnight.

 But remember, your stone absorbs much water; it needs to completely dry for a week for better results.
-If you are running out of time, then leave it for 2-3 hours.
-Otherwise, it will look dry but contain water inside it.

 Warning – Do not use a metal brush or spatula; it will create unwanted scratches on your pizza stone.